 Spread the tent out with the top side up.
 Assemble the roof poles and slide the black poles into black trimmed sleeves diagonally across the roof.
-Then slide the gray roof pole into the gray trimmed sleeve

-Insert the black poles into the corner elbows.
+Then slide the gray roof pole into bottom of the elbows.
+Insert the pin from the web/rings into the bottom ferrules.